drhsqlite/fossil-mirror/test/markdown-test3.md

 [^lost3]: This note was defined at the begining of the document.

+[^duplicate]: This came from the begining of the document.

 A footnote's label should be case insensitive[^ case INSENSITIVE ], it is whitespace-savvy and can even contain newlines.[^ a multiline